Nothing Found

 For immediate help 24/7, call our Intake Coordinator, Symone Fears at (404) 284-4658 ext 3.
 Remember that you’re not alone, and your life matters.
 Don’t delay – compassionate, life-changing help is always available.

 Vanessa Nelson served as Pharmacy Manager at United Health Care for 11 years.
 In 2003, she retired and became a stay-at-home mom to her two sons, who have since graduated college.
-Vanessa was born in Inkster, Michigan, and now lives in the Smoke Rise Community where she and her family have resided for nearly 24 years.
+Vanessa was born in Inkster, MI, and now lives in the Smoke Rise Community where she and her family have resided for nearly 24 years.
 Vanessa graduated from Eastern Michigan University with a BBA in Business Management.
 She is a member of Victory World Church in Norcross, GA.
 She’s proud to be on the Breakthru House Board since 2020.
 She serves as an Ambassador and Donor for Livvy’s Love, Inc., and is a Volunteer and Donor for the Marquis Grissom Baseball Association.
-Vanessa enjoys spending quality time with family and friends and especially her new grandson.
-She likes attending church, volunteering, traveling, going to Detroit Lions football games, shopping, attending plays, comedy shows and concerts.

-Joseph (Joe) E. Brown, Jr., has been a Board member since the 1980’s.
+Joe Brown has been a Board member since the 1980’s.
 His father was an original founder/supporter of Breakthru House Inc., when it was founded at St. Mark UMC in 1969.
-Joe has worked at Courts & Co., a regional brokerage firm from 1961-1972, Atlanta Federal Savings & Loan, that became Georgia Federal Bank from 1972-1987, and finally with his wife’s State Farm Insurance agency for 20 years until retirement.
-Joseph has witnessed not only the incredible growth and progress of Breakthru House, but also the transformative changes in the lives of many women who have become whole again due to the love and support they received while residing on campus and completing the Breakthru House recovery program.
+He has worked at Courts & Co., a regional brokerage firm from 1961-1972, Atlanta Federal Savings & Loan, that became Georgia Federal Bank from 1972-1987, and finally with his wife’s State Farm Insurance agency for 20 years until retirement.

 T. Gordon Barber is a retired ATT Executive with 41 years of experience in Network Operations.
 He is owner and manager of Barber Properties.
 He grew up in Hendersonville, NC, graduated from The Citadel and earned a Master’s Degree from the University of Maryland.
 He was an Army officer and served in Okinawa.
 Currently he volunteers at North Fulton Community Charity, Habitat for Humanity, and is a member of the Disaster Recovery Team at Alpharetta Methodist Church.
 He and his wife, Karen, live in Milton and have 3 grown sons and 2 grandchildren.